JiaoXianjun/BTLE/README.md

     btle_tx 37-DISCOVERY-TxAdd-1-RxAdd-0-AdvA-010203040506-LOCAL_NAME09-CA1308/11950/22.626/113.823/8 r40

 "btle_tx 37-DISCOVERY-TxAdd-1-RxAdd-0-AdvA-010203040506-LOCAL_NAME09-CA1308 11950 22.626 113.823 8 r40" in command line will get ERROR!

+"-" is magic character which is used to separate different fields in packet descriptor.
+DO NOT use "-" inside each field.

 11 Aug.
 2014: Fix packet loss bug.
 And, add <a href="https://github.com/Nuand/bladeRF">bladeRF</a> support: